-Once the image is printed it becomes evident that it shows a replica of our

-	Solar system with all eight planets and the Sun.
-The location of the viewer is

-	marked by a pin on that “map”, but, thanks to selected perspective and point of

-	view, the borders of countries, even continents, are invisible and the pin

-	covers the whole Earth as the only current location.
-It depends solely on the

-	perspective of the viewer – are the borders and limits relevant?
-Or there is

-	something more beyond the horizon?
+Once the image is printed it becomes evident that it shows a replica of our Solar system with all eight planets and the Sun.
+The location of the viewer is marked by a pin on that “map”, but, thanks to selected perspective and point of view, the borders of countries, even continents, are invisible and the pin covers the whole Earth as the only current location.
+It depends solely on the perspective of the viewer – are the borders and limits relevant?
+Or there is something more beyond the horizon?

-	"Beyond the horizon" will be exhibited at the Ruskin Gallery for the first time,

-	as a part of the "Place" exhibition (Art Language Location).
+"Beyond the horizon" was exhibited at the Ruskin Gallery for the first time, as a part of the "Place" exhibition (Art Language Location).

 Ruskin Gallery, Cambridge, UK

 The Ruskin Gallery is a unique exhibition space, surrounded by the artists' studios of Cambridge School of Art on Anglia Ruskin University's Cambridge campus.
 It incorporates a ground-breaking digital gallery - the first of its kind in the UK.

 The concept of this work and artist´s perspective is deeply affected by live connections and friendships created through years of art related collaboration between Mostar, Cambridge and other cities all around the world.